Skip to content

 Next the action launch form will be displayed.
 For our action it will be a "Quick Form".
 A form of this type is set by default for each action.
 "Quick Form" looks like this.
 In this form click Confirm to launch a workflow action.

 You will be redirected back to list view.
 Right now workflow is moving from one state to the other.
-After a while you will see on list that state has changed.
+After a while you will see on the list that the state has changed.

 View workflow history